Liyanziqia/project_peak_demand/README.md

 Read the story here: https://liyanziqia.github.io/project_peak_demand/

-# Question:  A quick eyeballing of social media posts and local media reports indicated concerns over rising power bills and strained resources.
+# Question:  Social media posts and local media reports indicated concerns over rising power bills and strained resources.
 Is that the case, or local residents have other concerns?

 # The data